 You must wait two in game hours after completing American Fathers - I, and then this mission marker will pop up on your map.
 It will be all the way over in central New Hanover, so either use fast travel or saddle up for a fairly long ride.
 Rains Fall's son will be there, waiting for you.
 He'll point out where you need to go and even give you a few helpful tips on how to sneak in.
 How nice!
 His best idea is to sneak in via a wagon, and almost as soon as he's done talking you should see a wagon riding by.
 Run over to the back of it and then use the indicated button press to climb up the back.
 You are free to use another wagon, or to just sneak in under the fence, but this will probably be the easiest way to get in.

 Once at the top of the stairs turn right.
-There will be a guard on the opposite side of the walkway, looking out a window.
+There will be a guard on the opposite side of the walkway, and you just need to wait until he moves and starts looking out a window.
 The door you want to get to is beyond him, marked in yellow on your mini-map.
-You can either just sneak past him or stealth kill him as you're walking by.
+You can sneak right past him without him noticing you since he'll be so distracted by how pretty the moon is (probably).
 Open the door to find Danbury.
 He doesn't seem to keen to help at first, but if you alternate between threatening him and beating him for a little while, he'll eventually turn over the documents.
 Arthur scares him so bad he won't even rat you out when a guard comes to check on him.